netzero-labs/netzero-labs/docs/integrations/2025-08/EnergyDeviceIntegration.md

 - **HVAC units**: ADAX, Bosch, Daikin, Ecobee, Fujitsu, Function, Honeywell TCC, Mill, Mitsubishi, Netatmo, NIBE, Panasonic, Resideo, Sensibo, Tado, Toshiba

+**Note**: This pilot is limited in size, so we are rolling it out slowly.
+Once the pilot successfully completes, we plan on releasing the energy device integration to all Netzero Pro subscribers.

 ## Questions or Issues

 If you have questions, comments, or issues, please contact us at [feedback@netzero.energy](mailto:feedback@netzero.energy).